Blog

 Higher Risk of Infection for Some

 Since probiotics introduce bacteria into your body, it is possible to develop an infection from these bacteria.
-The risk is higher for people with a suppressed or compromised immune system, such as those with HIV and cancer, and for older adults and premature babies.
+The risk is higher for people with a suppressed or compromised immune system, and for older adults and premature babies.

-There are a few reported cases of endocarditis in patients with heart defects, blood and lung infections, and liver abscesses after using probiotics.
+There are a few reported cases of serious problems in individuals without healthy immune systems after using probiotics.
 However, these are rare.
 Still, it’s best to talk to your doctor first about probiotics and weigh the risks and benefits if you are an older adult, are hospitalized, or have a chronic illness.

 Possible Neurological Symptoms from Psychobiotics